 NFL Career & Contracts

-Tomlinson was drafted by the San Diego Chargers with the fifth pick of the first round in the 2001 NFL Draft.
+Tomlinson was drafted by the San Diego Chargers with the fifth-overall pick of the first round in the 2001 NFL Draft.

 L.T. spent nine years in San Diego, earning five Pro Bowl bids, three First-Team All-Pro selections, and winning the MVP in 2006.
-His 2006 Most Valuable Player campaign saw him rush for a still-standing NFL record 28 touchdowns while racking up 1,815 rushing yards to win the rushing title.
-He also became the first NFL player to score three touchdowns in three consecutive games.
+His 2006 Most Valuable Player campaign saw him rush for a still-standing NFL record 28 touchdowns while racking up 1,815 single-season rushing yards to win the rushing title.
+He also became the first player in NFL History to score three touchdowns in three consecutive games.
 Additionally, he earned Walter Payton Man of the Year honors that season.

-The Chargers in 2004 made Tomlinson the highest-paid running back in football, inking him to $60 million deal over eight years that paid out $21 million in guarantees.
+The Chargers in 2004 made Tomlinson the highest-paid running back in football, inking him to a $60 million deal over eight years that paid out $21 million in guarantees, according to the Associated Press.

-Following his tenure in San Diego, L.T. latched on with the New York Jets as a free agent for a two-year stint, though he wasn’t the same machine he was previously.
-He retired after the 2011 season, having posted career rushing stats of 145 rushing touchdowns, second only to Emmitt Smith, and 13,684 rushing yards.
-L.T. was inducted into the Pro Football Hall of Fame in 2017, and was an easy choice for NFL’s 2000’s All-Decade Team.
+Following his tenure in San Diego, L.T. latched on with the New York Jets as a free agent for a two-year stint, though he wasn't the same machine he was previously.
+He retired after the 2011 season, having posted career rushing stats of 145 rushing touchdowns, second only to Emmitt Smith, and 13,684 rushing yards in his professional career.
+L.T. was inducted into the Pro Football Hall of Fame in 2017, and was an easy choice for NFL's 2000's All-Decade Team.

 According to Spotrac, Tomlinson made close to $57 million in contract money during his 11-year career.
 According to a Bloomberg article from 2007, he also featured endorsements from companies like Nike, Campbell Soup, AT&T, ESPN Radio and more to help boost those career earnings.